leggedrobotics/marladona-isaac-lab/README.md

 git clone git@github.com:leggedrobotics/marladona-isaac-lab.git
 ```

-- Throughout the repository, the name `isaaclab_marl` only serves as an example and we provide a script to rename all the references to it automatically:
+- Throughout the repository, the name `isaaclab_marl` only serves as an example, and we provide a script to rename all the references to it automatically:

 ```bash
 # Enter the repository